buildingu/React_Lesson_Exercise/README.md

 # buildingU_React_Lesson_Exercise
-These are the instructions for this exercise.
+These are the instructions for the React 18 exercise.

 ## Prerequisites
 - Completed both JavaScript lessons.